- For repetitive and precise drilling, there are no better tools than a drill press.

 1. WEN 4208 8 in.
 5-Speed Drill Press

-The first drill press we have selected for your consideration today is available from Wen, one of the most trusted tools manufacturers for those on a budget.
+The first drill press I have selected for your consideration today is available from Wen, one of the most trusted tools manufacturers for those on a budget.
 The 4208 is an 8-inch benchtop drill press, making it perfect for low to mid-duty woodworking projects.
-We love its compact shape, which allows it to fit easily onto any workspace.
+I love its compact shape, which allows it to fit easily into any workspace.

-What’s more, the 1/2 inch keyed chuck on the drill press is capable of accepting any drill bit of the same size, so you can depend on it for various project types.
-And on that note, you will definitely appreciate its 5-speed operation, with speeds from 740 to 3140 RPM.
+What’s more, the 1/2-inch keyed chuck on the drill press is capable of accepting any drill bit of the same size, so you can depend on it for various project types.
+And on that note, you will appreciate its 5-speed operation, with speeds from 740 to 3140 RPM.

 If you’re thinking of buying a drill press for the first time, and are aiming to enhance your woodworking skills and workmanship, then this is surely a drill press that will stand out to you.
-If your projects tend to be large, though, this one might not be the right fit.
+If your projects tend to be large, though, this one might not be the best benchtop drill press for woodworking.

-- Work table can be beveled 45 degrees in either direction
+- For your convenience, the worktable can be beveled 45 degrees in both directions.

 2. Shop Fox W1848 Oscillating Floor Drill Press